Tag Archives: ketogenic

 Keto Green Peppercorn SauceKeto Green Peppercorn SauceKeto Green Peppercorn SauceKeto Green Peppercorn SauceKeto Green Peppercorn Sauce.
 Keto green peppercorn sauce is maybe one of the most eloquent steak or chicken sauces ever devised by man.
 The pictures make it look like I was using capers but I can assure you brined peppercorns do not, in any way, taste like capers.
 Capers are a little salty and of course quite lovely on their own and fabulous with fish of any kind and peppercorns are, if you just eat one, well…a bit peppery.
 It’s in the cooking process that these little bits of goodness spring to life.
 It would seem a crime to me to throw any of the juice away so I have incorporated it into the sauce.
 Upon opening a jar or can of peppercorns they give an odor of pine which is very nice in small amounts.
 I have used a filet but this can be used on any really good steak and as I said, on chicken and fish.
 The sauce itself in quite easy, very fast and made while you rest the steaks.
 As you can see, it goes nicely with pork belly, bacon, & chuck burgers too.
 I’m imagining a thick cut pork chop.
 As you can see this low carb green peppercorn sauce makes about any meat restaurant drool worthy.

-For a list of products you may not be familiar with and used on this site, please read Low Carb Pantry EssentialsI am NOT sponsor-compensated for recommending a product that I use*** And here, in one tidy package, are over 550 Keto~Paleo~Low Carb~Diabetic Chef’s Recipes And here, in one tidy package, are all my over 550 Low Carb Keto Paleo Diabetic Chef’s Recipes.
+For a list of products you may not be familiar with and used on this site, please read Low Carb Pantry EssentialsI am NOT sponsor-compensated for recommending a product that I use*** And here, in one tidy package, are over 550 Keto~Paleo~Low Carb~Diabetic Chef’s Recipes.

 As I am a Type II diabetic, all recipes on this website are keto or low carb and diabetic friendly.